Give to the Family Medicine Clinic & Residency Program Campaign

 A pharmacy, kitchen for diabetic education and training, and meeting rooms for community education, coordination of care meetings and residency training will also be added.
 The new “high-tech” and “high-touch” clinic will be structured for efficient flow, patient privacy, and maximum resident-faculty interaction.

-The clinic will move out of the basement of the main SAH building to the 3rd Floor of St. Anthony Bone & Joint Hospital.
+The clinic will move out of the basement of the main SAH building to the 3rd Floor of SSM Health Bone & Joint Hospital at St. Anthony.

 The new space will be over 9,000 sq. ft. larger than the current location.